agardnerIT/killercoda_tutorials/pyrsia/intro.md

-# Prysia - The Decentralized Package Network
+# Pyrsia - The Decentralized Package Network

 ## What Is Pyrsia?